pensoft/OpenBiodiv/Ontology/RDF_Guide.md

                          rdfs:subClassOf ptop:Statement ;
                          rdfs:comment "InformationResource denotes an information resource with identity, as defined in Dublin Core (DC2003ISO).
 InformationResource is considered any communication or message that is delivered or produced, taking into account the specific intention of its originator, and also the supposition (and anticipation) for a particular audience or counter-agent in the process of communication (i.e. passive or active feed-back)."@en ;
                          rdfs:label "Information Resource"@en .

+pkm:mentions
+      rdf:type owl:ObjectProperty ;
+      rdfs:comment """
+    A direct link between an information resource, like a document or a section and an entity.
+  """ ;
+      rdfs:domain ptop:InformationResource ;
+      rdfs:label "mentions" ;
+      rdfs:range psys:Entity .

 pext:Mention rdf:type owl:Class ;
              rdfs:subClassOf ptop:InformationResource ;